rejeep/prodigy.el/README.md

 ### Tags

 Services can have any number of tags.
-Tags does not have to be pre defined.
+Tags do not have to be predefined.
 If they are, the service will inherit all the tags properties.
 Tags can also have tags.
 A service will inherit all tags recursively.